CDRT/mk_docs/docs/ref/bios/settings/thinkpad/network.md

 Select the security type of this Wi-Fi network.

+!!! info ""
-?> Default value depends on the network.
+    Default value depends on the network.

 Possible options: